wallaby-rails/wallaby-rails/README.md

 Here are examples of sophisticated customization:

-- Register your product on e-commence after product is created at controller level (see [Controller](docs/controller.md) for more):
+- Register the product on e-commence after it is created at controller level (see [Controller](docs/controller.md) for more):

     ```ruby
     # app/controllers/admin/products_controller.rb